 Our country and our state are the products of immigrants.
 There are proud Irish, Hispanic, Italian, Dutch, German, Bosnian, African, and many other ethnic communities throughout our state.
 The United States should provide a path to citizenship for Dreamers.
 Specific to Iowa politics, I find the ban on Sanctuary Cities signed by the Governor to be an unnecessary gesture of obedience to President Trump's agenda.
 People that have only known our country for years should not be sent back to a country where they know nobody, and is not their home.
 Particularly when those employing migrant workers generally face minimal repercussions for their actions, and are the reason migrant workers built lives here.
 Yet only the workers are to blame?
 The reward for doing this work, living here, and buying here, should not be deportation for those trying to find the American Dream.
 Immigrants have been contributing to the Iowa economy and cultural diversity for years, and deserve to be treated justly and humanely.

 I believe an economically strong Iowa comes from a strong middle class.
 As labor rights have been eroded over time by Iowa lawmakers, the middle class in Iowa finds themselves with no job protections, subject to at-will employment, less ability to collectively bargain without reproach from employers, and are stuck with an antiquated minimum wage of $7.25/hr.
 This is unacceptable in 2019.
 A thriving middle class, with income to spend above basic necessities, helps the ENTIRE economy.
 Iowans should not have to work 2 or 3 jobs to make ends meet.
-My plan is to immediately raise the minimum wage to $10/hr when I take office in 2021; increasing it $1 biannually until it reaches $15/hr in 2031.
+My plan is to immediately raise the minimum wage to at least $10/hr when I take office in 2021.
+I would then codify annual increases based on the rate of inflation into the new minimum wage law.

 I will work to repeal the 2017 legislation that has severely restricted public employees' ability to collectively bargain on many key items.
 We also must not lose sight of private unions and their collective bargaining rights.
 There has been a lot of focus of late, on public union restrictions.
 However, private unions remain a vital part of maintaining the living standard and workplace rights of working Iowans as well.